manuelahoyos/Matplotlib_Challenge/README.md

 ## Datasets:

 Two datasets were used in this analysis.
 The first called “mouse_drug_data.csv" contains the mouse ID and the treatment that was used.
-The second dataset called "clinicaltrial_data.csv" contains the mouse ID, and the tumor volume and metastatic sites at specific time points.
+The second dataset called "clinicaltrial_data.csv" contains the mouse ID, as well as the tumor volume and metastatic sites at specific time points.

 ## Workflow: